circonus/docs/content/circonus/on-premises/installation/installation.md

    DC.
 There are several exceptions to this rule:
    * The `caql_broker` role must list all nodes from both DCs.
 They will operate as one cluster.
-   * The `stratcon` role must list all nodes from both DCs.
-The `groups` attribute must be specified, to describe how the nodes are grouped by datacenter.
+   * The `stratcon` role's `groups` attribute must be specified, to describe how the nodes are grouped by datacenter.
 The `node_ids` attribute must list all nodes from both DCs as well.
 For example, if you had a single node for the role in each location, the stratcon attributes would look like this:
      ```
-     "_machlist": [ "DC1server", "DC2server" ],
+     "_machlist": [ "DC1server" ],
      "groups": [
        ["DC1server"],
        ["DC2server"]